exonum/exonum-doc/src/architecture/storage.md

 - `block_hashes_by_height`, `ListIndex`.
   Saves a block hash that has the requested height.
 - `block_txs`, `ProofListIndex`.
-  The set of tables with different `block_height`.
-Every table keeps a list of transactions for the specific block.
+  The set of tables for every `block_height`.
+Keeps a list of transactions for the specific block.
 - `precommits`, `ListIndex`.
-  The set of tables with different `block_hash`.
+  The set of tables for every `block_hash`.
 Stores the list of validators' precommits for the specific block.
 - `configs`, `ProofMapIndex`.
-  Stores the actual configuration in the JSON format for block heights.
+  Stores the configurations content in `JSON` format, using its hash as a key.
 - `configs_actual_from`, `ListIndex`.
   Builds an index to get config starting height quickly.
 - `state_hash_aggregator`, `ProofMapIndex`.
-  The table is used to calculate the final state hash based on the aggregate hashes of other tables.
+  Calculates the final state hash based on the aggregate hashes of other tables.

 ## Indexing

 Exonum does not support indices as the individual entity.
 However, you can always create additional table with an index meaning.
-For example, there are system table `block_txs` that stores a list of transactions for every block.
-In relational databases, we may want to create a backward index over tx, to quickly get a block height at which transaction was approved.
-In the Exonum, we create a `tx_location_by_hash` map table that provides with this operation.
+For example, there is the system table `block_txs` that stores a list of transactions for every block.
+In the Exonum, we create a `tx_location_by_hash` map table that provides with the necessary index.

 ## Genesis block

-At the node start, services should initialize its tables.
+At the node start, services should initialize its tables, by creating the table instances with a specific prefixes.
 It should be done during `Genesis block creation` procedure.
 To set up its data tables, service should handle `genesis_block` [event][genesis-block-creation].